magepeopleteam/tour-booking-manager/readme.txt

 ### Expire Tour list Only
-To Show Expire Tour list only, we  use shortcode below. example 👉 [Expire Tour list Only Demo ](https://tour.mage-people.com/expire-tour-list/) 👈:
+To Show Expire Tour list only, we  use the shortcode below. example 👉 [Expire Tour list Only Demo ](https://tour.mage-people.com/expire-tour-list/) 👈:
 `
 [travel-list style='list' status='expired']
 `